LAKE OAHE 2014 FISHING FORECAST

-- Walleye abundance is high lake wide, with majority of the population less than 15 inches in length.
+- Walleye abundance is near the normal lake wide average, with majority of the population around 15 inches.

-- Walleye daily and possession limits have increased to allow anglers the opportunity to harvest from an abundant population.
+- Walleye daily and possession limits have returned to the statewide regulation.

-- Rainbow smelt abundance is low due to high loss through Oahe Dam from the flood of 2011 and poor production in 2012; but smelt have potential to rebound if spring conditions are ideal for their spawn.
+- Rainbow smelt abundance is low due to high loss through Oahe Dam from the flood of 2011 and poor production in 2012 and 2013; but smelt have potential to rebound if spring conditions are ideal for their spawn.

-- Northern pike abundance has increased with many reaching an attractive size to anglers.
+- Northern pike abundance has remained stable, with many reaching a size attractive to anglers.

 - Boat access may be an issue depending on water levels for Lake Oahe.